Landsat 7,5 & 4 Atmospheric Correction / Surface Reflectance Guide: COST, DOS & TOA

 Lsatrad = Radiance at sensor.

-Lhaze1%rad = Haze radiance (path radiance or scatter) at sensor; haze is determined and is lessened by one percent (see the one percent equation below) so in theory the darkest object has one percent reflectance.
+Lhaze1%rad = Haze radiance (path radiance or scatter) at sensor; haze is determined and is lessened by one percent (see the one percent equation below) so in theory the darkest object has one percent reflectance. * Important: When selecting the haze DN from Landsat 7 imagery, make sure to ignore erroneously low values at the low end of the histogram (these exist near missing data stripings and edges).
+A histogram will have a small spike of erroneously low values that needs to be bypassed to select a valid low value.

 π (pi) = 3.14159265